jbsparrow/CyberDropDownloader/docs/reference/configuration-options/settings.md

 ***
 * disable\_individual\_download\_hashing
-An additional toggle to disable hashing for individual downloads, prior to the after all downloads deduplication process
+An additional toggle to disable hashing for individual downloads.
+Prior to all downloads completing, and the after download deduplication process starting
 ***

 * keep\_new\_download